Mauker1/MaterialSearchView/README.md

 </manifest>
 ```

-**Proguard note:** Some of you might experience some problems with Proguard, to solve those problems, add those lines on your proguard file:
+**Proguard note:** Some of you might experience some problems with Proguard deleting the authority class, to solve those problems, add the following lines on your proguard file:

 ```
 -keep class br.com.mauker.MsvAuthority